wattanunteeratanapong/Rain-Man-1.0/README.md

 - This scenerio test 1v1 against dealer
 - Using 6 deck of card, similar to a real casino
 - Re-Shuffle the deck after it is below 70% of total amount of deck, similar to a real casino
-- "Splitting" and "Doubling Down" are allow
+- "Splitting" and "Doubling Down" are not allow in this experiment
 - Test around 10 million times, the more testing times the closer to theoratical probability
 <br>